rossprogram/rossprogram.github.io/counselors/index.md

 ## Counselor Responsibilities

 Counselors are role models for the younger students.
-Counselors lead daily Zoom meetings with a group of 5 students, and evaluate (grade) the mathematical work they submit.
-Counselors provide gentle hints and advice to help inspire students to stay focused on their math problems.
+Each counselor leads daily Zoom meetings with a group of 5 students, and evaluates (grades) the mathematical work they submit, providing gentle hints and advice to help inspire students to focus on their math problems.
-In addition, counselors participate in one or two math courses at more advanced levels (topics vary from year to year) and are encouraged to organize and present their own Zoom lectures on some topics of interest.
+Counselors also participate in one or two math courses at more advanced levels, and are also encouraged to organize and present their own Zoom lectures on mathematical topics of interest.

 ## Compensation